boydx/lidar-processing/PITCHME.md

 buffer_distance = 1000 # Distance in feet from feature
 las_ground = [2] # Codes for elevation model
 ```

 ---
+## Grid layers
+Use these well-attributed [grids](https://github.com/boydx/lidar-processing/blob/master/assets/download_grids.gdb.zip) to find the correct tiles to download.

+---
 @[2]